boveus/hyrax-wiki/Admin-Menu.md

 5) Test in the browser at http://localhost:3000/admin

-Click Hello World.  `admin_controller_behavior.rb #index` will render the partial `_hi_there` when you select the `hello_world` menu item and you will see content Hi There.
+Click Hello World.  `admin_controller_behavior.rb #index` will render the partial `_hi_there` when you select the `hello_world` menu item and you will see content `Hi There`.